quintel/etm-tools/README.md

 and creates a new scenario with the same input values.
 It optionally allow you to specify a different dataset for the new scenario, in which case the inputs are scaled to suit the new region.

+### csv-update-scenarios

+A simple Ruby script which reads a CSV file and updates scenarios, assigning the user values contained in the CSV.